NecroVisioN: Gameplay

 NecroVisioN is a first-person shooter which also has a close-combat system and an ability to use both arms with different weapons.
 The health system is based on limited regeneration, with an ability to use a health pack or a red shard to restore it.
 Slain enemies may drop health or mana, which is used for spells.
 The gameplay is varied, and includes combo system, challenge mode, and storyline sections where player pilots a Vampire-made robotic exosuit and rides a dragon.

 Multiplayer

 There are no demonic spells, weapons or powers.
 The player can choose either to be a Human, Undead or a Vampire.
 The modes are Free for All, in which players fight each other in a classic deathmatch mode; Capture the Artifact in which teams attempt to capture a vampiric artifact and bring it to their base; Team Deathmatch in which players are grouped into teams to fight each other in a classic deathmatch mode; and Last Man Standing in which players start the game with additional health and fight each other.
 The last player left alive wins the match.

 Soundtrack

-Preliator by Immediate Music was featured as the final boss music.
+Preliator by Globus was featured as the final boss music.
 Orchard of Mines by Globus was featured as the ending credits song in the game.